Dwayne Schintzius: College career

 Schintzius received athletic scholarship offers from many top college programs.
 Unlike most top Florida high school basketball prospects up to that point, he chose to stay in-state and attend the University of Florida, where he played for the Florida Gators men's basketball team from 1987 to 1990 under head coach Norm Sloan.
 Schintzius started at center for the Gators beginning early in his freshman season.
 By the end of his junior season (1988–89), he had led the Gators in scoring, rebounding, and free-throw percentage over at least one full season.
 He also set the program's record for blocked shots, and at the end of his junior year, his season blocked shot totals ranked first, second, and third in school history.

 The Gators had never been invited to the NCAA basketball tournament in over seven decades of basketball.
 However, they made the field during each of Schintztius's three full seasons with the program and advanced to the Sweet Sixteen in 1987.
 During his junior year, the Gators won their first-ever regular season Southeastern Conference (SEC) championship.
 Schintzius was recognized as a first-team All-SEC player after that season and was included on multiple All-American lists.

 However, Schintzius' college career was marred by disciplinary problems.
 He occasionally clashed with Coach Sloan, including one instance in which he refused to re-enter a game with a minute left during his sophomore season.
 He also had minor incidents with opposing players, fans, and mascots, and with others off the court.

-During his junior season, Schintzius allegedly heard a rude remark from a sidewalk while riding in a car outside of Gainesville nightclub and stormed after the offender wielding a tennis racket.
+During his junior season, Schintzius allegedly heard a rude remark from a sidewalk while riding in a car outside a Gainesville nightclub and stormed after the offender wielding a tennis racket.
 Schintzius later apologized and was not charged with a crime, but the university's office of student affairs found him guilty of violating the student code of conduct and suspended him for four games.